IliyanaStef/Word-Guess-Constructor/README.md

 A Command Line Interface Hangman Game

-Description
-Command line interface hangman game is a simple Node.js game with a Disney movie theme.
+Description: Simple Node.js game with a Disney movie theme.

 Installation
 The Game utilizes Node Package Manager (NPM) to install features.
 The user will need to install Inquirer and Colors packages in order to play.